 5. Learn about Animals at the Northwoods Wildlife Center

-Northwoods Wildlife Center rehabilitates close to 600 sick and injured animals per year and works to educate the community about nature, wildlife ecology, and animal care through their outreach programs.
-Guided tours of the facility are available throughout the year, and beginning in April, families can learn about native Wisconsin bird of prey and reptile species, including eagles, hawks, falcons, owls, and more.
+Northwoods Wildlife Center rehabilitates close to 600 sick and injured animals per year and works to educate the community about nature, wildlife ecology, and animal care through its outreach programs.
+Guided tours of the facility are available throughout the year, and beginning in April, families can learn about native Wisconsin birds of prey and reptile species, including eagles, hawks, falcons, owls, and more.

 - 8683 S. Blumenstein Road, Minocqua

 While downtown, explore the many local shops and keep an eye out for the gorgeous murals painted amongst them!
 Sunshine or snow, no trip to the Northwoods is complete without finding some treasures and trinkets to bring home.
 Nibble on chocolate and fudge at Kilwin’s or score some cozy apparel at Glik’s, downtown offers a variety of boutiques and stops for everyone in the family.

 Twirl around the ice at Torpy Park, a 4-acre waterfront recreation area located just off of downtown.
 Amenities include restrooms, picnic shelters, a playground, and a smooth ice rink.
 Spend the afternoon on the ice, perfect for ice skating for all ages, or bring some gear for a game of ice hockey.
 The park is free to visit and has ample parking, making it easy to hop back in the car quickly to warm up.